particle-iot/uber-library-example/README.md

     - Each example file should be named descriptively and indicate what aspect of the library it illustrates.
 For example, a JSON library might have an example file like `parse-json-and-output-to-serial.cpp`.
   - A `test` folder containing any associated tests
     - TODO: Someone who has strong opinions about [test driven embedded development](http://pragprog.com/book/jgade/test-driven-development-for-embedded-c), should issue a pull request to spec this :).
-- a `README.md` that should include
-  - some instructions on how to install and use the library
-  - a recommended bill of materials
+- a good `README.md` will provide one or more of the following sections
+  - _About_: An overview of the library; purpose, and description of dominant use cases.
+  - _Example Usage_: A simple snippet of code that illustrates the coolest part about your library.
+  - _Recommended Components_: Description and links to example components that can be used with the library.
-  - instructions on how to wire up a circuits that will work with the flashable example firmware that ship with the library
+  - _Circuit Diagram: A schematic and breadboard view of how to wire up components with the library.
+  - _Learning Activities_: Proposed challenges to do more sophisticated things or hacks with the library.

-- a `doc` directory of Fritzing diagrams or other supporting documentation linked to from the `README.md`
+- a `doc` directory of diagrams or other supporting documentation linked to from the `README.md`

-### Code

-In `inc/uber-library-example.h`, you'll see something like this:

-    // Boilerplate, ignore or google it
-    #ifndef _UBER_LIBRARY_EXAMPLE
-    #define _UBER_LIBRARY_EXAMPLE

-    // Constants
-    #define UBER_LIBRARY_CONST1 42

-    // Includes
-    #include "uber-helper-thing.h"

-    /*
-    * Highlevel Documentation
-    */

-    class UberLibraryExample {
-    public:
-      // Constructor
-      UberLibraryExample();

-      // `setup()` methods, that users should call in their `setup()` function void begin();

-      // Methods for manipulating instances of the class bool getPacketReceivedCount();
-      void resetPacketReceivedCount();

-    // Tuck methods you don't want the user of your library into
-    // `private` scope
-    private:
-      char _thing[UBER_LIBRARY_CONST1];
-      bool _syncedOnce = false;
-      bool _isSyncing = false;
-    };

-    #endif

-For the most common use case of your library, users should be able to simply do `#include "uber-library-example.h"` to start using your library.

-A simple flashable application firmware might look like this:

-    #include "uber-library-example.h"

-    // Allocate global vars
-    UberLibraryExample uberLibraryExample;
-    unsigned long int currentTime;

-    def setup()
-      // Call initialization routines
-      uberLibraryExample.begin();
-    end

-    def loop()
-      // Use the library
-      uberLibraryExample = UberLibraryExample();
-    end